needle-mirror/com.unity.xr.arfoundation/Documentation~/migration-guide-3.md

 | OnEnable              | Start     |
 | OnDisable             | Stop      |

 This means, for instance, that destroying an `ARSession` component pauses but does not destroy the session.
 This can be desirable when, for example, switching between two AR scenes.
 However, it is a change from the previous behavior.
-Destroying an `ARSession` and recreating it will pause and then resume the same session.
+Destroying an `ARSession` and recreating it pauses and then resume the same session.

 If you want to completely destroy the session, you need to destroy the subsystem.
 This means calling [Deinitialize](xref:UnityEngine.XR.Management.XRLoader.Deinitialize) on an [XRLoader](xref:UnityEngine.XR.Management.XRLoader) from XR Plug-in Management.